AndrewAnnex/asap_stereo/README.rst

 Clone the repository, cd into the project and run: python setup.py install (or develop).

 You must also have all of the other dependencies for ASP and the asp_scripts installed and available in the path to run.
 You will also need GDAL command line tools, Imagemagick, and ISIS3 installed.
-It is recommendend to use anaconda to isolate the ASAP-Stereo environment.
+It is recommended to use anaconda to isolate the ASAP-Stereo environment.

 Usage